mandibuswell/rhpam-rhdm-workshop-v1m2-guides/correcting_errors.md

 During process instance execution, a lot of things can go wrong.
 Like for example users might fill in incorrect data, we will now explore how we can manually change the process to another state by restarting an already completed User Task.

-- To test this we want to complete the Prepare Offer task in such a way that the order is not automatically approved and the process proceeds to the Approve User Task
+- To test this, we want to complete the Prepare Offer task in such a way that the order is not automatically approved and the process proceeds to the Approve User Task (like we did in the previous section)

 - Start a new process instance of our Order Management process.
 - Navigate to Menu → Manage → Process Definitions.